jdtremaine/hue-codec/README.md

 The errors in the RealSense SDK encoder cause a mean 10.5dB drop in [peak signal-to-noise ratio (PSNR)](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) on the included reference sequence relative to this encoder.

 For further examination of the errors in the Intel RealSense SDK encoder and reference decoder, see the comparison test.
+A copy of the output of the comparison test is included in [docs/comparison\_output.txt](/docs/comparison_output.txt).

 # What is included in this repository?